jlportman3/openwebmail/README.md

 An example environment file is provided to make configuration easier.
 Copy `.env.example` to `.env` and adjust the values for your IMAP and SMTP server.
+You can also set `AUTH_MODULE` to select the authentication backend.

 Build and start the service with: